wrathematics/band/README.md

 | Checks | `isSymmetric()` |
 | Transpose | `t()` |

-Note that attempting to transpose a zero, diagonal, or symmetric will produce an error *because these are already symmetric* and there is no good reason to create a copy.
+Note that attempting to transpose a zero, diagonal, or symmetric matrix will produce an error *because these are already its own transpose* and there is no good reason to create a copy.